Social Security Break-Even Calculator — Claim at 62 vs 67 vs 70

 You might also need

-Calculate your 401(k) balance at retirement with employer match, contribution limits, and growth projections.
+Calculate your 401(k) balance at retirement with employer match and growth projections.
 Compare Roth vs Traditional.
+Based on 2026 IRS contribution limits.

 Calculate the tax impact of converting a Traditional IRA to Roth.
-See break-even year and multi-year tax projections.
+See your break-even year and multi-year projections.
+Free, instant results for 2026 rates.